 For the sake of completeness, we present the proof of this lemma in Section 4.1, even if we stress that the contribution of the paper is not in such a proof; but in the applications of this result to the differentiability of the Kantorovich potential that we face.
 This is what we do in Section 4.2, where we define an ad-hoc notion of gradient for the Kantorovich potential, by using this density result to prove that it is well-defined $\mu-$a.e. and that it satisfies all the properties we need.
 Finally, we prove that the optimal $\gamma$ is concentrated on a graph.

 In this way we can now state the main theorem of this paper.
-Define $\mu\wedge\nu$ as the maximal positive measure which is both less or equal than $\mu$ and than $\nu$, and $(\mu-\nu)_+=\mu-\mu\wedge\nu$, so that the two measures $\mu$ and $\nu$ uniquely decompose into a common part $\mu\wedge\nu$ and two mutually singular parts $(\mu-\nu)_+$ and $(\nu-\mu)_+$. \begin{thm} Suppose that $\mu$ and $\nu$ are probability measures on $\R^d$ such that $(\mu-\nu)_+$ gives no mass to all $(d\!-\!1)-$rectifiable sets, and take the cost $c(x,y)=\ell(|x-y|)$, for $\ell:\R_+\to \R_+$ strictly concave and increasing.
-Then there exists a unique optimal transport plan $\gamma$, and it has the form $(id,id)_\#(\mu\wedge \nu)+(id,T)_\#(\mu-\nu)_+$. \end{thm} This theorem is obtained as a corollary of Theorem \ref{complete} which concerns measures with no common mass, whereas Theorem \ref{simplified} is a simplified version of the same statement, where the assumption that $\mu$ is absolutely continuous plays an important role.
+Define $\mu\wedge\nu$ as the maximal positive measure which is both less or equal than $\mu$ and than $\nu$, and $(\mu-\nu)_+=\mu-\mu\wedge\nu$, so that the two measures $\mu$ and $\nu$ uniquely decompose into a common part $\mu\wedge\nu$ and two mutually singular parts $(\mu-\nu)_+$ and $(\nu-\mu)_+$. \begin{mainthm*} Suppose that $\mu$ and $\nu$ are probability measures on $\R^d$ such that $(\mu-\nu)_+$ gives no mass to all $(d\!-\!1)-$rectifiable sets, and take as a cost the function $c(x,y)=\ell(|x-y|)$, for $\ell:\R_+\to \R_+$ strictly concave and increasing.
+Then there exists a unique optimal transport plan $\gamma$, and it has the form $(id,id)_\#(\mu\wedge \nu)+(id,T)_\#(\mu-\nu)_+$. \end{mainthm*} This theorem is obtained as a corollary of Theorem \ref{complete} which concerns measures with no common mass, whereas Theorem \ref{simplified} is a simplified version of the same statement, where the assumption that $\mu$ is absolutely continuous plays an important role.

 The paper ends with an appendix in two parts.
 One explains that, differently from convex costs, in the case of concave costs translations are never optimal, while the second one presents a discussion about the possibility of defining a sort of approximate gradient adapted to the measure $\mu$.